Clarke Creek, Queensland: Economy

-Most of the citizens in the area own or work on cattle stations for a living.
-There is a service station which many car and truck drivers rely on.
-At the service station there is also a caravan park used by many temporary road workers in the area.
+Despite the name, Clarke Creek Wind Farm is located in neighbouring Mount Gardiner.

 Education

-Clarke Creek State School is a government primary (Prep-6) school for boys and girls at May Downs Road (22.6365°S 149.2529°E).
+Clarke Creek State School is a government primary (Prep-6) school for boys and girls at 44 May Downs Road (22.6365°S 149.2529°E).
 In 2018, the school had an enrolment of 15 students with 3 teachers (2 full-time equivalent) and 6 non-teaching staff (2 full-time equivalent).
 The school has a tennis court, swimming pool, oval, playground facilities and amenities.

 There are no secondary schools in Clarke Creek nor nearby.
-Distance education and boarding school are options.
+Distance education and boarding school are the alternatives.

 Attractions

-Clarke Creek is known for its campdrafting and many come to see this event.